petrnohejl/alfonz/alfonz-adapter/README.md

 }
 ```

 For multi-type adapters, you also have to specify which layout you want to inflate for a specific item or type.
-See examples for more info.
+See samples for more info.

 Create an XML layout, define `view` and `data` variables, use `view` for invoking event callbacks and `data` for accessing data entity from the observable array collection defined in a view model.